There are several different collections of rubbish as listed below. Each is fulfilled on Tuesday but check our Calendar page for holiday exceptions.

 The City of Farmington Hills deems acceptable yard waste to include leaves, grass, shrub clippings, twigs, and plant materials.
 There are two options available for yard waste removal:

-- Place it in a trash can (32-gallon size limit) with a Yard Waste sticker on both sides.
-Yard Waste stickers are available free from City Hall or the Department of Public Works.
+- Place it in a trash can (32-gallon size limit) with a Yard Waste Recycling sticker on both sides.
+Yard Waste stickers, like that shown on the right, are available free from City Hall or the Department of Public Works.

 - Put it in special brown paper yard waste bags available from most local hardware and big-box stores.

 Small limbs (six inches in diameter or less) and brush must be tied in bundles that do not exceed four feet in length or weigh more than 60 pounds per bundle.
 Unbundled brush and large limbs will not be picked up.
 Also, any brush or twigs placed in cans or bags should not stick out above the top of the container and large quantities of dirt or sod are not accepted for pickup.

 Compost made from the collected waste is available to residents free of charge from April through September at the soccer field located at the SW corner of 12 Mile and Drake roads.
 Compost may be picked up from dawn to dusk, seven days a week.
 You may be asked for proof of residency.
 Check our Calendar for exact dates in any year.